olewsaa/amateur-radio/pat-doc/config.json.md

 personal information like call sign, location and password.

 If this is the first lines one need to have a '{' at the start of the text, this match a closing '}' at the end of the file.
+Make sure these are kept during any manual edit.

     "mycall": "CALL",
     "secure_login_password": "PASSWORD",